Robert Malley: Early life

-Malley was born in 1963 to Barbara (née Silverstein) Malley, a New Yorker who worked for the United Nations delegation of the Algerian National Liberation Front (FLN), and her husband, Simon Malley (1923–2006), a prominent Egyptian journalist of Syrian-Jewish descent who worked as a foreign correspondent for the Egyptian newspaper Al Gomhuria.
-The elder Malley spent time in New York, writing about international affairs, particularly about nationalist, anti-imperial movements in Africa, and made a key contribution by putting the FLN on the world map.
+Malley was born in 1963 to Barbara (née Silverstein) Malley, a New Yorker who worked for the United Nations delegation of the Algerian National Liberation Front (FLN), and her husband, Simon Malley (1923–2006), an Egyptian Jewish journalist who worked as a foreign correspondent for the Egyptian newspaper Al Gomhuria.
+He reported on international affairs, particularly nationalist, anti-imperial movements in Africa, putting the FLN on the world map.

-In 1969, the elder Malley moved his family—including son Robert—to France, where he founded the leftist magazine Africasia (later known as Afrique Asia).
-Robert attended École Jeannine Manuel, a prestigious bilingual school in Paris, and graduated in the same class (1980) as future U.S. Secretary of State Antony Blinken.
-The Malleys remained in France until 1980, when then French president Valéry Giscard d'Estaing briefly expelled Simon Malley from the country to New York, due to his hostility towards French policies in Africa.
+In 1969, the Malley family moved to France, where Simon Malley founded the magazine Africasia (later known as Afrique Asia).
+Robert attended École Jeannine Manuel, a bilingual school in Paris, and graduated in 1980 in the same class as future U.S. Secretary of State Antony Blinken.
+The Malleys remained in France until 1980, when then French president Valéry Giscard d'Estaing had Simon Malley expelled due to his hostility towards French policies in Africa.

 Robert Malley attended Yale University, and was a 1984 Rhodes Scholar at Magdalen College, Oxford, where he earned a D.Phil. in political philosophy.
 There he wrote his doctoral thesis about Third-worldism and its decline.
-Malley continued writing about foreign policy, including extended commentary about the Israeli-Palestinian conflict.
 He earned a J.D. at Harvard Law School, where he met his future wife, Caroline Brown.
 Another fellow law school student was Barack Obama.
 In 1991–1992, Malley clerked for Supreme Court Justice Byron White, while Brown clerked for Supreme Court Justice Sandra Day O'Connor.
 As of 2010, the couple has two sons, Miles and Blaise, and one daughter, Frances.